You know that saying, nothing in life is free?

 Ok, not free but totally value for money…

-It’s now the home of Dubai Museum, where a spiralling ramp takes visitors underground where life in Old Dubai is recreated.
+Built back in 1787 at the South of Dubai Creek, Al Fahidi Fort was the monarch’s home and doubled up as a fort too.
+It’s now the home of Dubai Museum, where a spiralling ramp takes visitors underground where dioramas recreate life in Old Dubai.

 Learn about the path of the Arabian Gulf and can compare it with the great and continuous efforts that make up today’s modern Dubai.